GlobalFishingWatch/encounters_pipeline/README.md

-# Events pipeline
+# Encounters pipeline

-This repository contains the fishing events pipeline, a dataflow pipeline which extracts summarized fishing events from a collection of scored AIS messages.
+This repository contains the encounters pipeline, which finds vessel encounters based on AIS messages.

 # Running